THE CHRONIC PAIN MANAGEMENT SOURCEBOOK

 The Chronic Pain Management Sourcebook is a compassionate and comprehensive look at the management of chronic pain for men and women who suffer from chronic pain as well as their families.

 The Chronic Pain Management Sourcebook includes a comprehensive chapter on pain arising from cancer or cancer treatment, which is managed differently than chronic benign pain.
-The Chronic Pain Management Sourcebook also contains a comprehensive new resources section including several dozen links to helpful organizations, a glossary of medical terms you may encounter, and more.
+The Chronic Pain Management Sourcebook also contains a comprehensive new resources section including links to helpful organizations, a glossary of medical terms you may encounter, and more.

 GOODREADS RATED 5 STARS